CDRT/blog/docs/2022/log_analytics_device_health.md

 ## Deploying the Remediation

 Once you have Commercial Vantage installed and the necessary policies enabled on your endpoints, it's time to deploy the Remediation script to collect inventory.
+The script will install the [Lenovo Device Management Module](https://blog.lenovocdrt.com/#/2024/intro_ldmm) on the endpoint to help gather certain data, such as Available BIOS versions and CVEs.

 !> Replace the **$customerID** and **$sharedKey** variables in the **Get-LenovoDeviceStatus.ps1** script